 Applications for admission should be made via Duke University Graduate School.
 Information on how to apply as well as further explanation about requirements for application can be found on the Duke Graduate School website.
 The Graduate School requires that applicants use its electronic application.

-You are encouraged to use your Statement of Purpose to provide a compelling statement that articulates how CNAP fits your training goals and if necessary, to address how COVID-19 has impacted or disrupted, if at all, your academic or research progress.
+You are encouraged to use your Statement of Purpose to provide a compelling statement that articulates how CNAP fits your training goals and research aspirations.

 We receive many applications from well-qualified applicants and are unfortunately only able to accept a few.
 It is sometimes possible to share outstanding applications with other groups on campus.
 If you are interested in having your application shared with others at Duke, make sure to check the appropriate box during the electronic application process.